What does IT Landscape Diagram mean?

 An IT Landscape Diagram shows an overview of all the IT assets of the organization, only with less detail than an IT Infrastructure Diagram.
 An IT Infrastructure Diagram would show the actual assets, and an IT Landscape is about the type of assets.
 It is also not an IT Architecture Diagram.
 An IT Architecture Diagram shows the concepts, principles, norms, standards, and guidelines to which the IT Landscape must or should comply.

-An Application Landscape Diagram can be seen as a subset of the IT Landscape Diagram focusing on applications only.
+An Application Landscape Diagram can be seen as a subset of the IT Landscape Diagram, focusing on applications only.

 IT Management using the IT Landscape

 IT Management has a lot of benefits from having an IT Landscape available.
-Below we mention three common benefits:
+Below, we mention three common benefits:

-• Improving business information management
+- Improving business information management

-• Seeing the end of life of applications and other resources, so you know when you can renew or innovate your IT Infrastructure.
+- Seeing the end of life of applications and other resources, so you know when you can renew or innovate your IT Infrastructure.

-• Having an overview of on-premise source versus outsourcing (SAAS-based) services.
+- An overview of on-premise source versus outsourcing (SAAS-based) services.

 Uncommon but getting more popular is visualizing the IT security measures and other processes in the IT Landscape Diagram.
 What you do is visualize the process of monitoring and risk management concerning a certain IT asset, like how often a firewall is checked on policy compliance.